apssouza22/blog/_posts/2022-11-15-macos-setup.md

 -----
-title: Profissional MacOS dev Setup 2022
+title: Professional MacOS dev Setup 2022
 -----

 This document describes how I set up my developer environment on a new MacBook.